flowdock/api-docs/docs/How-To-Integrate.md

 The first step is to [create a new Flowdock developer application](https://www.flowdock.com/oauth/applications/new).
 All your developer applications are listed on the [Developer applications page](https://www.flowdock.com/oauth/applications).

 Follow the instructions in the form.
 After creating the application, you should see your Application Id and Secret tokens.
-You will use these when sending OAuth requests to Flowdock from your web application.
+You will use these when sending OAuth requests to Flowdock from your application.

 First, you will need an endpoint in your web application that the user will be redirected to when they start setting up an integration with their flow.
-Once your application is published, users will find this link in the Flowdock app's inbox sources view.
+Once your application is published, users will find this link in the Flowdock app's "Inbox Settings" view.
 For testing purposes, on your Developer application's page, there is a flow dropdown that will generate the full setup URI for that specific flow.
 Your setup endpoint should start by allowing the user to authorize your app to post messages to Flowdock, which is explained in the following step.

 <div id="/oauth2-authorize"></div>
 ## 2. Authorize the application

 Your web application will need to be authorized using OAuth 2.0.

 OAuth 2.0 is an authorization framework that allows third-party applications to obtain limited access to Flowdock on a user's behalf without getting access their password.
 The OAuth 2.0 flow is described in the [Authentication](authentication#/oauth2) section of the API documentation.
 Because of multiple gotchas, we recommend using an established library to implement your OAuth flow.

 In your web app, create the endpoint that you specify as the Callback URI in your Flowdock developer app.
 That endpoint needs to obtain an access token from our endpoint (as described in [step 2 of the web application flow description](authentication#/redirect-back)).

 In our example Rails application, we have used [Omniauth](https://github.com/intridea/omniauth) combined with [the Flowdock strategy for Omniauth](https://github.com/flowdock/omniauth-flowdock/).
 Omniauth takes care of exchanging the authorization code for an access token, as you can see from the [callback endpoint in our example app](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb#L29).